If you’re allergic to ragweed pollen (it’s called “hayfever”), you know how bad the symptoms can be: Runny eyes. Frozen lungs. Throbbing sinuses.

 Fear of Public Speaking is the Same

-In fact, the vast majority of audiences are on your side.
-While they may not agree with everything you say, they want you to succeed as a speaker because that makes things much easier for them!
+That’s because the vast majority of audiences are on your side.
+They may not agree with everything you say, but they want you to speak well.
+They want you to succeed.

 The Eyes Have It